dgilland/sqlservice/README.rst

 Introduction
 ============

-So what exactly is ``sqlservice`` and what does "the missing SQLAlchemy ORM service layer" even mean?
-The "service layer" in this context is that part of your application that forms your core domain logic.
-This is where your ORM models meet your database session and all the magic happens.
+So what exactly is ``sqlservice`` and what does "the missing SQLAlchemy ORM interface" even mean?
+SQLAlchemy is a fantastic library and features a superb ORM layer.
+However, one thing SQLAlchemy lacks is a unified interface for easily interacting with your database through your ORM models.
+This is where ``sqlservice`` comes in.
+It's interface layer on top of SQLAlchemy's session manager and ORM layer that provides a single point to manage your database connection/session, create/reflect/drop your database objects, and easily persist/destroy model objects.

 Features
 --------